 We are all in this together and we should always try to work together to solve the problems confronting motorcycling.
 Each individual must make a personal effort to understand and help solve problems.

-Even though your organization may become affiliated with the AMA or a district, your organization remains a separate, independent entity responsible for its own actions.
+Even though your organization may become affiliated with the AMA, your organization remains a separate, independent entity responsible for its own actions.
 It’s neither legally nor practically possible for the AMA to assume responsibility for a chartered organization.
 Motorcycle organizations should secure adequate liability insurance coverage.
 This is especially important if your organization ever hosts an event that invites the public.